 The number one rule of having fun should always be having fun safely.
-It’s essential for kids to have helmets and, in some cases, protective padding when it comes to riding a bike or a scooter.
+It’s essential for kids to have the best balance bike and Helmet, in some cases, protective padding when it comes to riding a bike or a scooter.
 The younger your kids, the more need there is for protective padding.
 As they get older, the need somewhat falls away.
-But one thing kids should always be wearing is a helmet.
+But one thing kids should always be wearing is a helmet and kids bike gloves to protect kids properly.
 It doesn’t matter how old or cool they are; they’re important.

 Types Of Helmets